 But it’s time to boot this scallywag:

-If you’re familiar with any point-and-click graphic adventure, this interface is quite intuitive and the mechanics are just like in any other such game: grab whatever object isn’t nailed down to the ground (or if it is, find a way to unnail it) and use the objects with people or other objects in order to solve the puzzles or to get more objects (to solve other puzzles).
+If you’re familiar with any point-and-click graphic adventure, this interface is quite intuitive and the mechanics are just like in any other such game: grab whatever object isn’t nailed down to the ground (or if it is, finds a way to unnail it) and use the objects with people or other objects to solve the puzzles or to get more objects (to solve other puzzles to progress).

-The first thing you’ll notice when playing (apart from the graphics and the excellent music) is the tongue-in-cheek humour.
-From puns to anagrams to physical humour, The Secret of Monkey Island is widely famous for his irreverent comedy.
-And using a sea pirates theme, somehow makes it more funny (and no, this isn’t a parody of Sid Meier’s Pirates, although I understand the confusion since both games were inspired by the Pirates of the Caribbean park ride).
+The 1st thing you’ll notice when playing (apart from the graphics and the excellent music) is the tongue-in-cheek humour.
+From puns to anagrams to physical humour, The Secret of Monkey Island is widely famous for its irreverent comedy.
+And using a sea pirates theme, somehow makes it funnier (and no, this isn’t a parody of Sid Meier’s Pirates, although I understand the confusion since both games were inspired by the Pirates of the Caribbean park ride).

-Every time you start a new act, you should already have some of the objects needed and the rest are located in that specific act.
-Which brings us to next thing you’ll notice: there’s also virtually no game over!
-And apart from a very specific situation (in which you’ll have to actively pursuit it in order to happen), it’s impossible to kill Guybrush.
+Every time you start a new act, you should already have some of the objects needed while the rest are located in that specific act.
+This brings us to the next thing you’ll notice: there’s also virtually no game over!
+And apart from a very specific situation (in which you’ll have to actively pursuit it to happen), it’s impossible to kill Guybrush.

 Another feature that was originally introduced in this game is the ability to select several different responses (that range from common to funny) during dialogues.
 And each different response will elicit a different reply with whoever Guybrush is talking to (most of the time at least).
 It makes the game a bit more varied and replayable as most players tend to choose different responses in subsequent playthroughs just to see all the different reactions from the characters.

-The first 2 acts might not look very colourful (that’s because they occur during nighttime) but the rest of the game (especially the second half of the game) it’s more colourful.
-The music is another great highlight of the game, whether you’re playing it with an Adlib or MT-32 soundcards, or even with a PC-Speaker, the music is simply memorable.
-My personal favorite tracks are the title theme and the SCUMM Bar theme.
-The sound effects are also quite good, especially if you’re playing the CD-ROM version with a Soundblaster soundcard.
+The first 2 acts might not look very colourful (that’s because they occur during nighttime) but the rest of the game it’s more colourful.
+The music is another great highlight of the game, whether you’re playing it with Adlib or MT-32 sound cards, or even with a PC-Speaker, the music is simply memorable.
+My personal favourite tracks are the title theme and the SCUMM Bar theme.
+The sound effects are also quite good, especially if you’re playing the CD-ROM version with a Soundblaster sound card.

-In conclusion, I’m going to join the masses and proclaim The Secret of Monkey Island one of the best graphic adventures af all times!
-From the humour, the memorable characters and dialogue lines (“Look behind you!
+In conclusion, I’m going to join the masses and proclaim The Secret of Monkey Island one of the best graphic adventures of all times!
+From the humour, the memorable characters and dialogue (“Look behind you!
 A three-headed monkey!”), the graphics, the incredible music, the puzzles, etc. The Secret of Monkey Island is a true classic that is not only a great introduction to the genre but it’s still a very influential game.
-Lucasarts stroke pure gold with this one and cemented their position as a powerhouse among videogame developers.
+Lucasarts stroke pure gold with this one and cemented its position as a powerhouse among videogame developers.
 Needless to say that I highly recommend it.

 The Secret of Monkey Island was remade in 2009 for Windows, iPhone and Xbox 360 and the following year for Playstation 3, iPad, Browser and Macintosh as a Special Edition.
-You can buy it here in Steam.
-It simply updates the interface and the graphics, adding speech and new sprites while maintaining the gameplay and everything else.
+You can buy it here on GOG.com or here on Steam.
+It simply updates the interface and the graphics, adding speech and new sprites and textures while maintaining the gameplay and everything else.
 Some fans don’t like the new art direction but I personally think that it meshes well with the game’s humour.